team113sanger/SYM_101_Incucyte_data_analysis_FerArriaga/README.md

 - **Confluence plots**
   Confluence after 48 h for the A549Cas13d and H1299Cas13d cell lines, and after 72 h for the H1975Cas13d cell line, showing values for CEG, NEG, and NT control.
   Values from the three guides targeting the same gene were averaged.
+  **Statistical analysis:** Confluence at 48 h was compared between targeted genes (GAPDH, DTX2, RPS16, KRT86) and NT controls for A549Cas13d and NCI-H1299Cas13d using Welch's t-test. p-values were adjusted with the Benjamini-Hochberg method.

 - **Green object bar plots (guide level)**
   Counts of GFP-positive cells at the guide level.
 Each bar represents the mean across technical replicates (n = 2), with error bars indicating standard deviation (SD).